FEMA Fire Management Assistance Declaration – Washington West White Swan Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the state of New Hampshire to supplement state, tribal and local recovery efforts in the areas affected by severe storms and flooding from July 9-17, 2023.
-The following areas has been approved for assistance:
+FEMA has issued a Fire Management Assistance Declaration for the state of Washington to supplement state, tribal and local recovery efforts in areas affected by the West White Swan Fire on July 22, 2024.
+The following counties have been approved for assistance:

 Public Assistance: